joelparkerhenderson/net-promoter-score/README.md

     * We're fine with this because we use NPS just as a first approximation rollup, and we help adjust for bias by also using real data from real actions.

-    * We also run analytics that compare a user's prediction and actual behavior; this is an easy valuable way to improve our understanding of users' attitudes and actions, and to surface areas where there are gaps.
+    * We can also run analytics that compare a user's prediction and actual behavior; this is an easy valuable way to improve our understanding of users' attitudes compared to actions, and to surface areas where there are gaps.

 2. NPS is statistically imperfect/overgeneralized/vague and companies should be asking more-exact more-specific more-targeted questions that result in better data.

     * We're fine with this because we highly value having a one top-level well-known metric that works across all areas, versus having multiple top-level metrics, or lesser-known top-level metrics, or disparate top-level metrics.

-    * We adjust for this by rolling down to more-specific statistics and more-targeted questions, and we use a range of tactics such as involving subject matter experts, doing customer discovery interviews, and providing free form reponse capabilties; this enables us to use NPS at the top, and expand as needed to lower-level specifics.
+    * We can adjust for this by rolling down to more-specific statistics and more-targeted questions, and we use a range of tactics such as involving subject matter experts, doing customer discovery interviews, and providing free form reponse capabilties; this enables us to use NPS at the top, and expand as needed to lower-level specifics.

 3. NPS takes too much time, because the user needs to have an experience, then agree to respond.